close

 How much do I have with my pension fund?

-To find out what pension rights you have accumulated in your collective scheme you can contact your pension fund or check the annual statement they send you.
+To find out what pension rights you have accumulated in your pension scheme you can contact your pension fund or check the annual statement they send you.
 You can check your company’s contribution payments on your salary slip.

 What happens to my Dutch pension fund if I move abroad?